 For the entire post-war period from 1994 to 2016, 1,336 people have been killed on Abkhazia’s roads, with another 5,221 injured.
 This number is greater than the number of Abkhazians who died on the Western Front during the 1992–1993 War in Abkhazia.
 The number of deaths on Abkhazia’s roads has already outstripped wartime losses.

 The latest minister of internal affairs, Aslan Kobakhia, recently proposed introducing surveillance cameras to identify traffic violations.
 He says that they would reduce the number of traffic violations, bringing the situation under control on motorways in Sukhum, Gagra, and the Psou–Ingur motorway.

-So far, only one camera has been installed, near the village of Primorsk in Gal District.
+So far, only one camera has been installed, on the motorway near the village of Primorskoye in Gudauta District.
 If the pilot project is successful, the authorities are planning to install similar cameras all over Abkhazia.

 There are other problems.
 Cars, which are almost always bought secondhand, are usually not properly maintained, with airbags usually not deploying during accidents, if they are present at all.
 At the same time, there is no technical inspection of cars in the republic.

 ‘You need to lose something to appreciate life.
 These words are about me.
 Three years ago I lost not only my friend, but my life too’, Alkhas, 26, says.

 Alkhas and his friend were driving at night in the city in the summer of 2014.

 ‘I was driving.
 We were joking, laughing, speaking about cars, and I decided to speed up.
 I was sure that nothing could happen, I couldn’t even imagine that I would lose control of the car’, he remembers.